Azhovan/user-directory/readme.md

  5. set your memcache configuration (/app/config/cache.php)
  6. set elasticsearch configuration (/app/config/plastic.php)
  7. set your session mechanism (/app/config/session.php)
+**Befor up an run the application Elastic Search should be runned**

 *NOTE* :
 you may use .env file for your setting (except elasticsearch setting) .